 - the ancient Tunnel that leads to the top of the mountain

-Olumo Rock itself does not have rooms for rent.
+The complex itself does not have rooms for rent.
 There are several accommodation options around Olumo Rock.
 It is, however, important to make a reservation before going.
-This is because most of the rooms are usually booked during festive period.
+This is because most of the rooms are usually booked during the festive period.
 The cost of hotels around Abeokuta ranges from 3,000 to 50,000 naira per night.

 How to Get to Olumo Rock

 There are different ways to get to Olumo Rock it depends on where you are coming from.
 You can either go by air, train or road.
 However, the closest Airport to Olumo Rock is the Murtala International Airport in Lagos, Nigeria.
 From MMA2 you can either take a Taxi, or a bus or book a train ride from a train station to Abeokuta.

 Location of Olumo Rock